IHGGM-Aachen/CNVand/config/README.md

 # CNVand Configuration Instructions

-This document provides a guide to setting up the configuration file and samplesheet for the CNVand pipeline.
-Follow these instructions to ensure that your CNVand workflow is correctly configured and ready for use.

 ## Configuration File

 The configuration file (`config/config.yaml`) contains various settings that the CNVand pipeline requires.
 Below is an example of a typical configuration file along with an explanation of each parameter.